AMG has adopted best practices in corporate governance:

 • No option grants with exercise price below grant date stock price

-• No payment of dividends on equity awards prior to vesting; accrued dividends are only delivered following vesting and satisfaction of any performance conditions
+• No payment of dividends on equity awards prior to vesting

 • No excessive perquisites